 Harappan civilization was the earliest known civilization of India.
 The earliest cities of the world were introduced to the world by Harappans.
 Harappan introduced the first town planning and first samples of sanitary, engineering and drainage works.

-The cities of the Indus Valley Civilization were well-organised.
+The cities of the Indus Valley Civilization were well-organized.
 These and solidly built out of brick and stone.
-The Harappan’s had well planned drainage system.
+The Harappan’s had a well-planned drainage system.
 The Indus valley people knew that the drains should not be left open.
 Therefore, they covered them with bricks and stones.
 All houses had their own soak pit which collected all the sediments.
 While it allowed only the water to flow in the main drain.

 The Indus valley people had developed the art of writing.
-They used pictographic script.
+They used the pictographic script.
 They also knew the art of carving.
-The jewellers of Indus valley civilization produced fine jewellery.
-This jewellery was made of gold, silver, bronze and precious stones.
-The Harappans also crafted toys which included whistles, marbles, rattle, clay carts and animals.
+The jewelers of Indus valley civilization produced fine jewelry.
+This jewelry was made of gold, silver, bronze and precious stones.
+The Harappans also crafted toys which included whistles, marbles, rattle, clay carts, and animals.

 Agriculture was the most important occupation of the Indus valley people.
 The crops generally cultivated were wheat, rice, barley, and cotton.
 The Harappan people liked indoor amusements like music and dance.
 They worshipped the images of Lord Shiva and mother goddess as they were idol worshippers.
 More than 2000 seals have been discovered.
 These are made of various materials such as pottery, steatite, faience, ivory, etc.